PX4/PX4-Devguide/en/simulation/jmavsim.md

 WARNING: All illegal access operations will be denied in a future release Inconsistency detected by ld.so: dl-lookup.c: 112: check_match: Assertion version->filename == NULL || ! _dl_name_match_p (version->filename, map)' failed!
 ```

-Follow the steps above to make sure Java 8 is installed and selected.

 ### java.awt.AWTError: Assistive Technology not found: org.GNOME.Accessibility.AtkWrapper